 1) The Power of Silence

-With the recent success of John Krasinski’s A Quiet Place, there’s no surprise that a simple silence can have us all desperately gripping to the edge of our seats.
-But, the power of silence is a technique that has been utilised in many of the most successful tension building films from the past decade.
-By stripping down the score and minimalizing the sound design, the audience is thrown into the character’s perspective and experiencing it as if they were there.
-In an interview with GCN, Colin Stetson, composer of the modern hit Hereditary, explains how audiences are used to the standard overpowering orchestral score, to the point where it no longer has the same impact.
+With the recent success of John Krasinski’s A Quiet Place, there’s no surprise that a simple silence can have us all desperately gripped to the edge of our seats.
+The power of silence is a technique that has been utilised in many of the most successful tension building films from the past decade.
+By stripping down the score and minimalizing the sound design, the audience is thrown into the character’s perspective.
+In an interview with GCN, Colin Stetson, composer of the modern hit Hereditary, explains how audiences are used to the standard overpowering orchestral score, to the point that it no longer has the impact it once had.